 For circular saws, they’re best for making straight cuts in laminate floorings.
 Any other types of cuts will require a different tool.
 For example, a few curves in your laminate flooring will require a jigsaw.

 Circular saws, however, have greater tendencies to kickback when being used with thinner materials.
-That said, we recommend you look for a circular saw with at least 18 teeth per inch to avoid chipping and kickbacks.
+That said, I recommend you look for a circular saw with at least 18 teeth per inch to avoid chipping and kickbacks.

 Cut From the Backside